openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

     .

-The following fl.display classes provide functionality that parallels the flash.display.Loader and LoaderInfo classes.
-Use these classes instead of their flash.display counterparts if you are developing in the Flash Professional environment (CS5.5 or later).
+The following fl.display classes provide functionality that parallels the openfl.display.Loader and LoaderInfo classes.
+Use these classes instead of their openfl.display counterparts if you are developing in the Flash Professional environment (CS5.5 or later).
 In that environment, these classes help solve issues involving TLF with RSL preloading.
 For more information, see

 “Using the ProLoader and ProLoaderInfo classes” on page 202

 .

-*   fl.display.ProLoader—Analogous to flash.display.Loader
+*   fl.display.ProLoader—Analogous to openfl.display.Loader
-*   fl.display.ProLoaderInfo—Analogous to flash.display.LoaderInfo
+*   fl.display.ProLoaderInfo—Analogous to openfl.display.LoaderInfo

 -->